 How to apply

-Applications are due TBA and can be submitted via email to firstname.lastname@example.org.
+Applications are due Monday, December 2nd and can be submitted via email to firstname.lastname@example.org.
 Please complete and attach RSO's 'Proposal Request' with the proposal.
 The 'Proposal Request' is created and submitted via the Researcher Home Page.
 Instructions can be found in the Quick Reference Guide - Request for New Application/Proposal/Project NEW: with Online Approvals.
-The 'Proposal Request' submitted to KIAS must show proof of online approval of the Department Chair and the Faculty Dean.
-You will need to check with your Research Facilitator to make sure you also follow RSO’s internal review deadline.
+The 'Proposal Request' submitted to KIAS must show proof of online approval of the Department Chair, the Faculty Dean, and RSO.
+You will need to check with your Research Facilitator to make sure you follow RSO’s internal review deadlines.

-We expect to communicate results by TBA.
+We expect to communicate results by mid-late December.
 Please feel free to contact us for further information.